CaseyJamess/Eco-Breathe/README.md

 The client side is a React App utilising the Next.JS framework, with the server-side leveraging the power of Ruby on Rails' API.

-Air Active is styled with Tailwind to aid in rapid app development
+EcoBreathe is styled with Tailwind to aid in rapid app development

 APIs: